 Where the insurer acts as counterparty to derivatives transactions such as interest rate swaps, currency forwards and options, authorities may consider the transfer of derivatives portfolios to a bridge entity or a third party acquirer as part of the resolution strategy, ensuring the transferred insurance contracts remain hedged by those derivatives.
-To facilitate the transfer, authorities may need the power to impose a temporary stay on early termination rights to enable the transfer and avoid a mass close-out of the derivatives contracts that risks destroying value.
+To facilitate the transfer, authorities may need the power to impose a temporary stay on early termination rights to enable the transfer and avoid a mass closeout of the derivatives contracts that risks destroying value.

 Some insurers may hold types of investments the rapid sale of which in recovery efforts or in an insolvency proceeding could have a wider market impact and lead to financial instability.
 Similarly, insurers may participate, as either buyers or sellers, in significant investments in money market-type assets that could be affected by the insurer's exit from that market.
-Resolution authorities may therefore need to take action that avoids 'fire sales' that risk destabilising market prices.
+Resolution authorities may need to have powers to take action that avoids 'fire sales' that risk destabilising market prices, notably if the macro economic environment is disturbing the traditional behaviour of policyholders of "mainstream" insurance products.